 Since MEC saves the investment in additional core-driven equipment, the high-performance MEC system also saves 75% of the space for data centers.

-The multi-tenant nature of MEC application server replaces the needs to purchase dedicated equipment and instead, implements virtual machines (VM) to run the applications and functions.
+The multi-tenant nature of MEC application server replaces the need to purchase dedicated equipment and instead, implements virtual machines (VM) to run the applications and functions.
 In other words, if a high-performance MEC server can run as many VMs as possible, it means fewer dedicated equipment is needed.
 This will save the power consumption, and in some cases, by 67%.

 The nature of MEC is interoperability by adopting white-box hardware and open software.
 For instance, a high-performance MEC server can be openly programmable to accelerate the time-to-market.

 In this collaboration, Lanner presented its HybridTCA™ server HTCA-6600, accompanied with HLM-1100 module as the white-box MEC hardware platform.
 HTCA-6600 aggregates up to twelve 2nd Generation Intel® Xeon® Scalable processors and two high-speed P4-programmable Barefoot Tofino switching ASICs by HLM-1100 to boost hardware performance for MEC infrastructure.
-The integration of protocol-independent switching capability by Barefoot Tofino™ and scalable processors from Intel® will drive and sustain the true potential of multi-Tbps MEC network.
+The integration of protocol-independent switching capability by Barefoot Tofino™ and scalable processors from Intel® will drive and sustain the true potential of a multi-Tbps MEC network.
 The P4 Programmable Switching blade support redundant Dual Channel, 3.2TB Switching Capability.
-In addition, HTCA-6600 has massive storage with support of Precision Time Protocol (PTP).
+In addition, HTCA-6600 has massive storage with the support of Precision Time Protocol (PTP).
 Therefore, HTCA-6600 is meant to run as many VMs as possible.

-Designed as an all-in-one high-performance carrier server, HTCA-6600 is NEBS ready and built in with programmable switching integrated circuits to enable high-availability, Terabit capacity networking and load-balancing.
+Designed as an all-in-one high-performance carrier server, HTCA-6600 is NEBS ready and built-in with programmable switching integrated circuits to enable high availability, Terabit capacity networking and load-balancing.
 HTCA-6600 is also optimally designed for virtualization and software-defined network for IT management to migrate security functions, build VNFs and gain end-to-end visibility in their next-generation MEC architecture.

 High Availability Chassis 6U Telecom Network Appliance with 6 x86 CPU Blades and 6 I/O Blades